"The trumpet shall sound,

 Secondly, I wish to clarify that I am not a professional photographer, but only an amateur.
 For that matter, I am not precisely an expert at building web pages, either.

 Given the aforementioned caveats, it follows that my website is not an attempt at erudition.
 It is not intended to be offered to you as a substitute for scholarly research in the pertinent branches of geological, geographical, and biological sciences.
-It is simply my own personal expression of a hobby.
+My website is simply the personal expression of a past-time.

 Tortola, Saint Thomas, and Jost van Dyke seen from Guana Island, British Virgin Islands.

-keep updating my site as I continue my travels throughout the Caribbean
+updating my site as I continue my travels throughout the

-show written and photographic material.
-Even if that is the case, and
+photographic material.
+Even if that is the case, and even if

 I also dedicate this to my grandfather, José Muñoz Cuebas.
 He captured for me one of the little green dragons, shortly after the first one I saw avoided my grasp.
 Years before I had learned how to drive a car, he would take me to the mangrove swamps so I could chase after fiddler crabs.
 He would take me to the mountains of Puerto Rico and would sit patiently at a distance, while I would spend hours gazing in awe at the forests that are above the clouds.